 The folks interviewing you are skeptical about What’s In It For Them?
 They are concerned that the company will pour a lot of time, money and resources into employee development and engagement programs.
 By the time that company recoups their investment in your professional engagement and development, will you still be part of their workforce, regardless of your generation?

 Turn the tables on interviewers during your first and subsequent interviews.
 Anticipate this subject.
 Focus on leveraging interview roadmap questions on this topic.
 Enhance mutual customer experience during the interview process.

 Familiarize yourself with the following three studies about the future of work.
 Ponder how your career trajectory is positioned to make significant contributions.

-- Deloitte Human Capital Trends 2016.
-The new organization: Different by design.
+- The latest Deloitte Human Capital Trends Study.
 Are you ready to become part of a network of collaborative teams?

-- Gallup State of the American Workplace.
+- The latest Gallup State of the American Workplace.
 Engaged employees and engaged managers are key to productivity and profitability.

 Become a whole lot smarter about your value.
 What type of holistic insights did you glean from reading these reports?
 Reference – and leverage your insights from – these documents during your interview.
 Communicate to interviewers that you already are thinking on behalf of their company and their customers.

 Leveraging interview roadmap questions creates a customer experience of you.